 }

-Nested if-else statements are special conditions; here, conditionals are either undirected or directed one inside the other.
-The nested if-else statements can be compared with nested for loops and nested while loops.
-Implementing nested if-else statements is discussed in C and C++ programming languages.
+Nested if-else statements present unique scenarios where conditions are organized in a hierarchical manner, with one condition encapsulated within another.
+These nested structures can be likened to nested for loops and nested while loops.
+The application of nested if-else statements is explored within the realms of C and C++ programming languages.

 Nested if-else in C